AsjidButt053/Weather-App/README.md

 # 🌦️ Weather App

-A **GUI-based Weather App** developed in **Python** that provides real-time weather information using a weather API.
-Users can search for any city around the world and instantly view current weather conditions through a simple and interactive desktop application.
+A **console-based Weather App** developed in **Python** that retrieves real-time weather information using a weather API.
+Users can search for any city worldwide and instantly view current weather details directly in the terminal.

 ---

 ## 📖 Project Overview

-The Weather App is a desktop application that fetches live weather information using an external weather API.
-It allows users to search for any city and displays essential weather details such as temperature, humidity, wind speed, and weather conditions in an easy-to-use graphical interface.
+The Weather App is a Python console application that fetches live weather data using an external weather API.
+Users simply enter the name of a city, and the application displays the latest weather information, including temperature, humidity, wind speed, and weather conditions.

-This project demonstrates API integration, GUI development, JSON data handling, and Python programming.
+This project demonstrates API integration, HTTP requests, JSON data handling, and Python programming.

 ---